yaman-1110/Financio/README.md

-# MFManager
+# Financio

 This is a personal project to learn about Android mobile application development.
 This application helps the user keep track of all the expenditures and income by recording them.

 ## Project title
-MFManager (My Financial Manager)
+Financio (A Financial Manager Mobile Application)

 ## Project duration
-Mar 1st, 2018 - Apr 8th, 2018.
+Feb 1st, 2024 - Apr 8th, 2024.

 ## Framework and language
 Android Studio + Java + SQLite